Mohammad Asif Nang: Work History

 Asif Nang has served different posts at the Ministry of Education of Afghanistan.
 He was the Spokesman, Publications Officer, Public Relations Officer at the ministry.
 After dismissing the cabinet, President Ashraf Ghani appointed Nang as the acting minister for the Ministry of Education from 9 December 2014 to 21 January 2015.
-He fluently speaks Pashto, Dari, Arabic, Urdu and English languages.
+He fluently speaks Pashto, Dari, Arabic, Turkish, Urdu and English languages.